jovotech/jovo-framework/docs/integrations/cms/airtable.md

                 selectOptions: {
                     // ...
                 },
-                caching: false          // disable caching for this sheet },
+                caching: false,         // disable caching for this table },
         ],
-        caching: false                  // disable caching for all sheets }
+        caching: false,                 // disable caching for all table }
 }
 ```